 I cried when I told Daddy and I have cried while writing you this letter.
 But I know this is the perfect ending to the perfect nursing relationship.

 1100 days ago I started breastfeeding Tucker.
 I nursed him all throughout my pregnancy with you, and tandem nursed both of you for nine months.
 I weaned him and continued nursing you by yourself for another nine months.
-It has been my absolute pleasure and privilege to give you such an amazing gift.
+It has been my absolute pleasure and

 I love you Baby Girl.
 I am excited to start the next chapter with you.